djkramnik/ui-annotations/README.md

 This repo also includes a web server for storing annotations in local postgres instance, and a small frontend for viewing them.

 #### TODO

-  * test the projection methods
+  * test visual projection further.  need match tag, match class and exact checkboxes

   * refactor the visual style projection to be asynchronous